Walks Around Whitby

 >>>>

-From Runswick Bay we are able to faithfully follow the original railway line, along a relatively new ‘permissive path’ to Kettleness … a superb and easy stroll.
+From RUNSWICK BAY we are able to faithfully follow the original railway line, along a relatively new ‘permissive path’ to KETTLENESS … a superb and easy stroll.

 >>>>

 The next walking section is a real clifftop treat, covering the area between Kettleness and the old alum works at Sandsend.
-The railway was originally intended to also run along the cliffs, but financial problems and constant battles with the weather during construction resulted in abandonment … two tunnels were built instead.
+The railway was originally intended to also run along the cliffs, but financial problems and constant battles with the weather during construction resulted in abandonment … TWO TUNNELS were built instead.

 A short diversion off the Cleveland Way enables us a view of the the first tunnel, the secluded northern portal of KETTLENESS.
 It was the shorter of the two, at 308 yards, and curved inside … meaning that entering trains were soon plunged into darkness!